piyushjha5/ChatEase-Gemini-Clone-/README.md

 - **Real-Time Suggestions:** Receive instant suggestions to enhance your interaction with the chatbot.
 - **Typing Effect:** Experience a realistic typing effect as the chatbot responds to your messages.

-## Getting Started

-### Prerequisites

-To run this project locally, you'll need:
-- A web browser (Chrome, Firefox, Safari, etc.)

 ## Usage
 - Start a Conversation: Enter a prompt in the input field and press the send button to start a chat.
 - Switch Theme: Click the theme toggle button to switch between light and dark modes.
 - Delete Chat History: Click the delete button to clear the chat history.

-ChatEase/
+## ChatEase/
-├── index.html        # Main HTML file/
+- ├── index.html        Main HTML file/
-├── styles.css        # CSS file for styling/
+- ├── styles.css        CSS file for styling/
-├── scripts.js        # JavaScript file for functionality/
+- ├── scripts.js        JavaScript file for functionality/
-└── README.md         # This file/

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: